 3. CREATE STRATEGIES / AN ACTION PLAN

 If you take away one thing from this post, let it be this: You can’t reach your goals without a strategy.
-Okay, maybe you can, but it is much less likely than if you have an action plan!
+Okay, maybe you can, but it is much less likely and will take more time than if you have an action plan!

 Raise your hand if this sounds like you.
 How can we follow through with our resolutions if that’s all they are?
 If they don’t come with an action plan?
 That’s right, we usually can’t.

 If you don’t review your goals and resolutions, you’re more likely to forget about them and let them slip.
 Post sticky notes on your desk; write your resolutions down on a pretty notecard and keep it on your bedside table; post them on your vision board you keep in your home office; make them the background screen of your laptop.

 Make sure you put them in a place you see on the daily.
 You don’t have to review them daily, but at least they’re there as a reminder.
 Try to review them once a week.
 This way they’ll always be on your mind and you’ll be more likely to follow through!

 5. KEEP TRACK OF YOUR ACCOMPLISHMENTS (AND DOWNFALLS)

 Whether it’s in a journal, the notes section of your phone, or an Excel spreadsheet, keeping track of your accomplishments, or what is and isn’t working for you, will help you stick to your resolutions.
 If one of your strategies isn’t working for you, switch it up.
 If you see a lot of success with another one of your action plans, keep going with it and put more time and energy into it!

 Keeping track of these things (whether they’re working or not working) will help you moving forward.
 Don’t get thrown off if one or two of your strategies doesn’t pan out.
 Take it as a challenge to figure out what will work for you and how you can rise above it!